Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of West Lakes is estimated at around 7,267 as of Nov 2025.
-This reflects an increase of 499 people (7.4%) since the 2021 Census, which reported a population of 6,768 people.
-The change is inferred from the resident population of 7,156, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 244 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,629 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-West Lakes's 7.4% growth since the 2021 census exceeded the state's growth rate of 7.1%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which contributed approximately 56.99999999999999% of overall population gains during recent periods.
+The population of the West Lakes statistical area (Lv2) is estimated at around 7,577 as of November 2025.
+This reflects an increase of 809 people since the 2021 Census, which reported a population of 6,768 people.
+The change was inferred from the resident population of 7,219 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 244 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,698 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The West Lakes (SA2) saw a growth of 12.0% since the 2021 census, exceeding both the state's 8.7% and metropolitan area growth rates, marking it as a growth leader in the region.
+Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, an above median population growth of national areas is projected, with the suburb expected to increase by 1,526 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for the area, expected to increase by 1,534 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.9% in total over the 17 years.

 Frequently Asked Questions - Population